Tag: Bay Area

 Born a Streetfighter

 I first rode the Speed Triple out on California’s Highway 1, squiggling the coast on a picture-perfect, blue-bird sky kind of day.
-I’m sure on that kind of day, I might have fallen in love with any kind of motorcycle aside from the soulless FJR and the K1300s that made my back hurt at the… Read more
+I’m sure on that kind of day, I might have fallen in love… Read more

 • January’s Jocund Din